 Trauma can change the way you think about yourself and how you interact with the world.
 You may believe you are to blame for what happened.
-After a trauma or upsetting life events, people often have trouble making sense of what happened to them.
-Trauma therapies can help you process the memories, which allows your body and mind to heal.
+After a trauma or upsetting life events, people often have trouble making sense of what happened to them and struggle to return to their “normal” life.
+Trauma therapies can help your body and mind to heal providing you a sense of peace, safety, and the ability to resume fully living your life.

 Many clients are hesitant to begin therapy because they often struggle to put into words what exactly is bothering them or they simply just don’t know where to begin.
 Through the use of sand-tray therapy children, teens, and even adults can effectively express and process their inner thoughts, struggles, concerns, and emotions.